 Foliage & Houseplants

 Milmont Garden Center offers a large array of foliage and ornamental houseplants.
-We also carry many rare philodendrons, pothos, ficus, cactus, and succulents.
+We also carry a few rare philodendrons, pothos, ficus, cactus, and succulents.
 Following is a list of plants as well as some basic instructions for their care.
 Because our stock of indoor foliage plants changes so frequently, please call to be sure we currently have an item in stock.
 To download the complete article, please see "Indoor Plant Culture."

 Keeping plants clean and neat through regular grooming improves the appearance of plants and reduces the incidence of insects and disease problems.
 Remove all spent flowers, dying leaves, and dead branches.
 Keep leaves dust-free by washing plants with warm water and mild true soap – avoid detergent, which can cause damage to leaves and buds.
 Cover the pot to prevent soap from entering the soil.
 If tips of leaves become brown and dry, trim them off neatly with sharp scissors.

 Humidity can be increased by placing plants on trays lined with pebbles and filled with water to within one half inch of the base of the pot.
 If you heat with wood, keep a pot of water on the stove.